Adult Learning Australia takes on projects that are consistent with our core mission and values.

 Adult Learners’ Week also provides an opportunity for informed discussion about the current provision of adult learning in Australia and to consider what improvements are needed to take Australia forward.

-For 20 years, ALA has coordinated Adult Learners’ Week.
-Over the years, coordination has included:
+For over 25 years, ALA has coordinated Adult Learners’ Week including:

 - managing the Adult Learners’ Week digital assets – website and social media presences; including an ALW events directory